 How homeowners can refrain from bearing the cost of PMIWith the passage of The Homeowners Protection Act of 1998, lenders are obligated to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the original loan amount on nearly all loans.
 Acute home owners can get off the hook beforehand.
 The law designates that, at the request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.

 Because it can take several years to reach the point where the principal is just 80% of the original loan amount, it's important to know how your Missouri home has appreciated in value.
 After all, all of the appreciation you've gained over the years counts towards removing PMI.
 So why pay it after the balance of your loan has dropped below the 80% mark?
 Even when nationwide trends forecast declining home values, realize that real estate is local.
 Your neighborhood may not be reflecting the national trends and/or your home might have acquired equity before things declined.

 The hardest thing for most consumers to determine is just when their home's equity rises above the 20% point.
-An accredited, Missouri licensed real estate appraiser can definitely help.
+An accredited, Kansas and Missouri certified residential real estate appraiser can definitely help.
 It's an appraiser's job to know the market dynamics of their area.
 At Affordable Appraisals, we know when property values have risen or declined.
-We're experts at recognizing value trends in Springfield, Greene County, and surrounding areas.
+We're experts at recognizing value trends in the Kansas City Metro Area.
 When faced with figures from an appraiser, the mortgage company will often remove the PMI with little trouble.
 At which time, the home owner can retain the savings from that point on.